What Is A Herniated Disc?

 The disc is made up of two main parts: the firm outer layer and the soft inner layer.
-When a disc is herniated, the outer layer can tear, causing the inner layer to bulge, leak or break off and place pressure on nerves roots in the spine, which can cause pain.
+When a disc is herniated, the outer layer can tear, causing the inner layer to bulge, leak, or break off and place pressure on nerve roots in the spine, which can cause pain.

 Herniated discs can be caused by trauma that tears or cracks the outer layer of the intervertebral disc.
 You can also develop herniated discs due to aging, because intervertebral discs lose their sponginess and flexibility as we grow older.